danhan52/text_recognition/preprocess/README.md

 ## Preprocessing for text recognition

-Each of the files in this folder except preprocess_all.py is meant to set up the data for ingestion into the text recognition model.
+Each of the files in this folder except preprocess_all.py sets up the data for a specific dataset for ingestion into the text recognition model.
 I'll first describe how to use preprocess_all.py then go over the individual files for the different datasets.
 Finally, I'll describe the general output of the preprocessing functions in order to add more datasets as time goes on.

 ### File descriptions